Dracula 3000 (2004)

 One of the leaders of the ship named Aurora Ash (Erika Eleniak) explains to the people that Count Orlock is a vampire but none of the crew even knew what a vampire is until she explains it to them so they all must try to survive and destroy Orlock and anyone who becomes his victim.

-There's a good shot on 187's hand about to touch a skeletal corpse (Which looks totally fake) and Aurora screams not to touch it which has a strong effect to this scene.
+The crew finds a corpse in an operating room as this seemed necessary to have in the flick revealing some living thing was killed later on but the corpse looked of course it looked fake.
+A good shot on 187's hand about to touch it and Aurora screams not to touch it which has a strong effect to this scene.

 There's a nice cold dialogue between Orlock and Abraham showing some mist too.

 Bottom line: A low budgeter that tried to almost borrow a bit from Alien but having a vampire on board instead of a creature.
-It's pointless with alot of low production values but we have some interesting performances by most of the cast members which makes up for it sinking as well as it being an interesting story of a spaceship picking up another abandoned one with vampire coffins which makes the story exciting.
-However, Count Dracula looks very dated in the old uniform with the cape and all like you'd see in a film from the 1940's which makes a film like this look extremely corny.
+It's pointless with alot of low production values.
+It seemed at first being an interesting story of a spaceship picking up another abandoned one with vampire coffins but it's a disappointment regardless.
+Count Dracula as mentioned looks very dated in the old uniform with the cape and all like you'd see in a film from the 1940's which makes a film like this look extremely corny.

 Former Baywatch TV star Erika Eleniak (Aurora Ash) seemed to pull off her character quite decently believe it or not showing quite a good character to her part.
-Seems to do well to sweet talk someone in a scene out of untying her as he shows good bluntness.
+Offers a nice no bullshit sarcastic behavior in many spots of the film.
+Also seems to do well to sweet talk someone in a scene out of untying her as she shows good bluntness.

 Rapper Coolio (187) brought quite a bit of pizzaz and humor to his part of the film making him a nice character actor as the first victim to Dracula and becoming his servant showing great dynamic energy.
 Does well springing into action as a vampire jumping around and attacking.
 He shows some good humor when someone points a shotgun towards him.